xdite/security-basic/index.md

 ## But..

 * Rails provide CSRF protection by default
-* works you use RESTful design
+* only works you use RESTful design
 * HTTP 422 for invalid request